Johnyb0223/avr-dev-env/README.md

  This will build the image and tag it as `avr-dev-env:latest`.

 During the build process a home directory is automatically created for the specified user.
-The home directory is `/home/username` and is empty by default.
+The home directory is `/home/<username>` and is empty by default.

 The workflow I currently use is to then navigate to whatever directory I want to work in and mount it to the container.
-This is done by using the `-v` flag when starting the container.
+This is done using the `-v` flag when starting the container.
 For example, to mount the current directory to the container, use the command

 ```bash
 docker run -it -v $(pwd):/home/<username>/src avr-dev-env:latest`